saturncloud/workshop-scaling-ml/README.md

 <img src="img/saturn.png" width="400" />

-## Hands-on workshop: migrate data science workloads to Dask clusters
+## Hands-on workshop: migrate data science workloads to Dask clusters in Saturn Cloud

 In this hands-on workshop, attendees will have the opportunity to see how a standard data science and machine learning workflow using pandas and scikit-learn can be easily parallelized using Dask clusters on Saturn Cloud.